birdflow-science/BirdFlowPy/README.md

 ## Description

 This codebase allows for the gpu-accelerated training and use of Birdflow models in python and gives an example of how to process an abundnce estimate so that it can be used with Birdflow.
-For a more in depth discussion of the model and experimental results for 11 species in North America, see our preprint [here](https://www.biorxiv.org/content/10.1101/2022.04.12.488057v1).
+For a more in depth discussion of the model and experimental results for 11 species in North America, see our paper [here]([https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14052]).

 ## Getting Started